DonFranklie/javascript/README.md

-## LEARNING JAVASCRIPT
+# LEARNING JAVASCRIPT

-Functions simplify code.
-It summarises  several blocks of code into one block which is reusable for all the others.
+## ARRAYS
+Arrays adds a list of values